 Roberta Blackman-Woods MP stressed what a serious issue higher education as an export was for the UK, especially due to the number of industries competing to be prioritised by the government in post-Brexit trade deals.
-As well as the uncompetitive visa regime and negative message to international students, she criticised the gold, silver and bronze rating system within the Teaching Excellence Framework (TEF) which was telling students that some institutions were worth more than others.
+As well as the uncompetitive visa regime and negative message to international students, she criticised the Teaching Excellence Framework (TEF) system which was telling students that some institutions were worth more than others.